dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 Now the key question: Is such a number big enough to represent the grains of sand that would fill the entire universe?

-Throughout the last part, Archimedes uses the fact that the volume of a sphere scales with the cube of its diameter:
+Throughout this last part, Archimedes uses the fact that the volume of a sphere scales with the cube of its diameter:

 - If you double the diameter of sphere, the volume increases by a factor of 8
 - If you make the diameter ten times larger, the volume increases by a factor of 1000